This page contains affiliate links. Please read our disclosure for more info.

 Back to Disneyland (6.30pm – Close)

-We had to leave early evening, but the park is usually open later.
+We had to leave early evening, but the park is usually open much later.

-Nighttime is the perfect time to explore the new Star Wars land and ride Millennium Falcon and Star Wars: Rise of the Resistance if you weren’t able to ride them earlier.
+Nighttime is the perfect time to explore the new Star Wars land and ride Millennium Falcon and Star Wars: Rise of the Resistance if you weren’t able to ride them earlier, as well as Mickie and Minnie’s Runaway Railway.

-If you have the energy, finish your night with a cocktail at the Trader Sam’s tiki bar in the nearby Disneyland Hotel.
+Finish your night with a fun cocktail at Oga’s Cantina in Galaxy’s Edge or Trader Sam’s Tiki Bar in the nearby Disneyland Hotel.
+Reservations are recommended.

-We haven’t been to the California version, but the one at Disney World Orlando is so much fun!
-It’s a must on a Disneyland for adults itinerary.
+We haven’t been to the California versions, but the same bars at Disney World Orlando are so much fun!
+Both are a must on a Disneyland for adults itinerary, but go for Oga’s Cantina if you have to choose one.

 Where to Stay at Disneyland